 Teaching methods must encourage enthusiasm for the subject and active participation for all.
 Praise must be used to encourage and reward instances of good behaviour as well as good work.
 Teachers’ specialist knowledge of individual children will enable them to make appropriate allowances when necessary.

-Classes are also encouraged to devise their own set of agreed classroom rules.
+Classes are also encouraged to devise their own set of agreed classroom rules that compliments the three common rules of the school.
 This is an agreed list of conditions that the teacher and children believe are conducive to learning, e.g. Listen to each other, help each other when we are stuck, share equipment sensibly etc.

 Class rules help the teacher and children share the responsibility for achieving desired outcome of good classroom behaviour.
 They also help increase accountability.
 The development of a class rules should involve the full participation of all the children and often results in a far more prescriptive set of positive rules than we, as adults would draw up.